NBCUniversal to test demand for comedy with streaming channel

 The service represents the latest bid by a traditional broadcaster to tap rising demand for "streaming" services from viewers who shun pricey television bundles.

-The move is significant in that NBCUniversal's parent company Comcast is the nation's top cable operator and competes with services such as Netflix, Hulu and Dish Network Corp's Sling TV, which for $20 a month offers a slim bundle of channels, targeted at viewers, especially millennials, who consume video content online.
+The move is significant in that NBCUniversal's parent company Comcast is the nation's top cable operator and competes with services such as Netflix (NFLX.O), Hulu and Dish Network Corp's (DISH.O) Sling TV, which for $20 a month offers a slim bundle of channels, targeted at viewers, especially millennials, who consume video content online.

 "The broader these services go, the harder it is to serve individual tastes ... when you do kids and horror and everything in between ... you've created the new version of the bundle, which is something that creates a big frustration, said Shapiro, who spearheaded the project.
 "You're paying for it all even though you are watching a small subset of that."